 - Discussion around various strategies one might use, as well as which method is the most efficient, is encouraged.
 Ask students how changing the right angle in the figure to an acute angle, such as 50°, would affect their strategy. - Ask students to create a graphic organizer.
-When solving triangles, the organizer can guide students as they decide which is the most efficient method to use when solving for an unknown angle and/or side.
+When solving triangles, the organizer can guide students as they decide upon the most efficient method to use when solving for an unknown angle and/or side.

-SSS ASA SAS SSA Right Triangle

-Law of cosines Law of sines Law of cosines Law of sines Pythagorean
+SSS ASA SAS SSA Right Triangle Law of cosines Law of sines Law of cosines Law of sines (ambiguous case) and/or law of cosines (using quadratic formula) Pythagorean theorem and/or trigonometric ratios

-(ambiguous theorem and/or

-case) and/or law trigonometric

-of cosines ratios

 In the task Four Corners, students have to think about which method they would use to solve a triangle.
 Post four signs, one in each corner of the room labelled sine law, cosine law, Pythagorean theorem, and trigonometric ratios.
 Provide each student with one triangle.
 Instruct the students to make a decision as to which method they would use to find the missing angle or side and to stand in the corner where it is labelled.
 Once students are all placed, ask them to discuss why their triangle(s) would be best solved using that particular method.

 Sample triangles are given below: